Regression

 Regression analysis is a statistical method used to describe the relationship between two variables and to predict one variable from another (if you know one variable, then how well can you predict a second variable?).

-Whereas for correlation the two variables need to have a Normal distribution, in regression analysis only the dependent variable Y should have a Normal distribution.
+Whereas for correlation the two variables need to have a Normal distribution, this is not a requirement for regression analysis.
 The variable X does not need to be a random sample with a Normal distribution (the values for X can be chosen by the experimenter).
-However, the variability of Y should be the same for each value of X.
+However, the variability of Y should be the same at each level of X.

 Required input